hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         6. Data should be processed in accordance with the rights of the data subject.
             - Data subjects can inspect the data held about them.
             - Data subjects can insist that incorrect data is amended.
+    - rights created
+        - A right of access to a copy of the information held in their personal data
+            - told whether personal data is being processed
+            - given a description of personal data
+            - given reason(s) for processing
+            - given details of source of data
+        - A right to object to processing that is causing distress
+        - A right to prevent processing for direct marketing
+        - A right to object to decisions being taken by automated means
+        - A right to have inaccurate personal data rectified, blocked, erased or destroyed
+        - A right to claim compensation for damages caused by a breach of the Act.
+    - criminal offences (when they fail to abide - data controllers)
+        - Failure to register when required
+            - and to keep personal data if not registered
+            - failure to provide accurate information information when registering
+        - Failure to comply with provisions for storing data supplied when registering
+        - Processing data if not registered
+        - To fail to provide Data Commissioner with updated address failure to comply with enforcement order
+            - prohibition notice e.g. not to supply data to third party
+            - information notice e.g. not supplying all information when requested.

 ## Uncategorized